 Third-Party Audits.
 We contract with both independent auditors (including UL, Intertek, and Omega) and other third parties (such as our buying agents) to conduct social compliance audits at factories for suppliers of products that we have designed for sale in our stores and online, and to evaluate and address risks of forced labor, including slavery and human trafficking.
 Thousands of audits have been conducted since 1999.

 We created a Global Social Compliance Manual, which is available in seven languages and contains an audit procedure outline and factory evaluation checklist to help the affected factories better understand our Vendor Code of Conduct and prepare for the audit process.
-The audits are conducted on an unannounced basis during specified time windows, and they are intended to verify the factories’ compliance with the standards contained in our Vendor Code of Conduct, including our prohibition of involuntary or forced labor.
+The audits are conducted on an unannounced basis during specified time windows, and they are intended to verify the factories' compliance with the standards contained in our Vendor Code of Conduct, including our prohibition of involuntary or forced labor.
+To this end, auditors consider whether workers are responsible for any fees associated with their recruitment, and evaluate policies related to passport retention.
 Vendors are expected to cooperate fully with the audits and to provide the auditors with full access to their facilities, employees, and documentation.
+Our auditors include employee interviews in order to hear first hand about worker treatment.
 The factory’s score on the initial audit determines how soon it will be re-assessed, according to a risk-based audit cycle we have developed.
 We will take appropriate steps should we learn that a vendor is failing to meet our standards, including remediation, cancellation of purchase orders, or termination of our business relationship.

 Grievance Mechanisms.
 TJX Associates are encouraged to raise any concerns without fear of retaliation and have multiple channels to do so, including an ethics hotline staffed by independent third-party operators.
 External stakeholders may reach us via any of the phone numbers or addresses listed by locality on the "Contact Us" section of our corporate website.